Sainte-Anne-des-Monts

-Sainte-Anne-des-Monts, a small city between the Chic-Choc Mountains and sea, is on the south shore of the Saint Lawrence river estuary.
+Sainte-Anne-des-Monts is located close to the Chic-Choc Mountains on the south shore of Gulf of St Lawrence.
 In addition to Sainte-Anne-des-Monts itself, the municipality also encompasses the communities of L'Anse-de-l'Église, L'Anse-Sainte-Anne-des-Monts, Mont-Albert, Petit-Tourelle, Ruisseau-à-Patates, and Tourelle.

 History

 The name of Notre-Dame first appeared on schematic maps in 1709.
 The official nomenclature came from the seigneurie of Sainte-Anne-des-Monts, conceded to Denis Riverin in 1688.
 The first settlers arrived in 1815 and established small fisheries.
 The place was incorporated as a municipality in 1855.
 The city was a centre for pilgrimage at the beginning of the twentieth century.
 It was partially destroyed by fire in 1915.

 In 1968, Sainte-Anne-des-Monts gained city status.
 On February 2, 2000, the City of Sainte-Anne-des-Monts and the Municipality of Tourelle were merged to form the new City of Sainte-Anne-des-Monts–Tourelle.
 It was given its current name on February 10, 2001.